jguay/yq/README.md

 # yq
-yq docker image with bash and curl
+yq 2.3.0 docker image with jq, bash and curl